tnevolin/mm6-skill-emphasis-mod/Installation.md

 * Unpack it to a separate folder.
 * Copy all content to game installation directory overriding existing folders/files if needed.

-##### Note

-MMExtension generate data tables at first run.
+*MMExtension generate data tables at first run.
 You'll see black screen for a minute or so.
 Don't panic and let it finish.
-It happens only once.
+It happens only once.*

 ## Install this mod